angr/angr-doc/docs/simprocedures.md

 We've been using the words Hook and SimProcedure sort of interchangeably.
 Let's fix that.

-- `SimProcedure` is a simuvex class that describes a set of actions to take on a state.
+- `SimProcedure` is a class that describes a set of actions to take on a state.
   Its crux is the `run()` method.
 - `Hook` is an angr class that holds a SimProcedure along with information about how to instantiate it.